This is a list of recommended Cloudflare settings you can use as a baseline.

 SXGs: ON – included with APO/paid plans.
 This speeds up your site when someone clicks your result in Google by prefetching content which leads to faster rendering and may improve LCP.

-Caching Level: Standard – you can read the descriptions but it should be left as standard unless your site has a lot of complicated user php functions in which case you can ignore query strings.
+Caching Level: Standard – you can read the descriptions but it should be set to standard unless your site has a lot of complicated user php functions in which case you can ignore query strings.

 Browser Cache TTL (Respect Existing Headers) – uses the same expiration in your server (your hosting account).
 Or you can change it to 1 year since Google recommends this for static assets.